tacman/msgphp/docs/ddd/collections.md

 ### `last()`

-Returns the last element, or `false` if the collection is empty.
+Returns the last element or `false` if the collection is empty.

 ```php
 <?php